Earl of Mar: 19th century

 The House of Lords Committee on Privileges ruled in 1875, to the dissatisfaction of many, that the Earldom of Mar was newly created in 1565, passed only to heirs-male, and therefore belonged to the Earl of Kellie, and not to Goodeve Erskine.
 The Lord Chancellor, Roundell Palmer, 1st Baron Selborne, declared it to be "final, right or wrong, and not to be questioned".

 However, there was a sentiment that the Lords had decided wrongly.
 A bill was brought to Parliament, to allow Goodeve Erskine to assume the title, and was passed without dissent.
-The Earldom of Mar Restitution Act 1885 (48 & 49 Vict.) declared that because of the doubts relating to the 1565 creation, it would be assumed that there are two Earldoms of Mar.
+The Earldom of Mar Restitution Act 1885 (48 & 49 Vict. c.
+48) declared that because of the doubts relating to the 1565 creation, it would be assumed that there are two Earldoms of Mar.
 The Earldom created in 1565 would be held by the Earl of Kellie.
-The ancient Earldom, however, was declared to be still in existence, and was given to John Goodeve Erskine.
-For the purposes of precedence, it is assumed that the Earldom held by Goodeve Erskine's heirs was created in 1404.
+The ancient earldom, however, was declared to be still in existence, and was given to John Goodeve Erskine.
+For the purposes of precedence, it is assumed that the earldom held by Goodeve Erskine's heirs was created in 1404.